DaysonRegulus/AI-Advisor/README.md

       GEMINI_API_KEY="your_google_ai_studio_api_key"
       SUPABASE_URL="your_supabase_project_url"
       SUPABASE_KEY="your_supabase_service_role_key"
+      DEBUG_MODE="False"
       ```
       *Note: Use the `service_role` key for the backend to bypass RLS policies.*
 5.  **Set up the Supabase Database:**
+    To set up the Supabase PostgreSQL database for this project, follow these steps:

+    1. Create a new project on [Supabase](https://app.supabase.com).
-    *   Navigate to the SQL Editor in your Supabase project.
+    2. Navigate to the **SQL Editor** in your Supabase project dashboard.
-    *   Run the SQL scripts from the `/database_schema` directory in the repository to create tables and security policies. *(Coming soon)*.
+    3. Open the `backend/schema.sql` file from this repository.
+    4. Copy the entire contents of the file.
+    5. Paste the SQL script into the Supabase SQL Editor and click **"RUN"**.

+    This will create all necessary tables, indexes, and security policies required for the application to function correctly.
 6.  **Run the backend server:**
     ```sh
     uvicorn main:app --reload --host 0.0.0.0